 The CPSU’s decree of 1932 “On the adjustment of all literary- and artistic organisations” into the state-run “Union of Soviet Artists” sets an early end to similar art groups, organisations and free associations.
 Shortly after, the traditional form of heroic realism is declared to be the only “socialist realism”.
 Its function is to document (and idealise) the developments of the Soviet Union.

 Brecht’s ideas influence members of the Dziga Vertov Group working in the immediate aftermath of the May 1968 rebellion.
-Initiated by Jean Luc Godard and Jean Pierre Gorin the group attempts to “make political films politically”.
-Therefore the filmmakers construct film aesthetics interrogating current political situations and seemingly natural perception of reality.
+Initiated by Jean-Luc Godard and Jean-Pierre Gorin the group attempts to “make political films politically”.
+Therefore the filmmakers construct film aesthetics interrogating current political situations and seemingly natural perceptions of reality.
 Commenting on their Film “Tout va Bien” Gorin explains: “It’s a realist film, but it’s neither critical realism nor socialist realism (a bourgeois value and a bourgeoisified value).
 We’ve gone into a new type of realism, closer to Brechtian theory”.

 Similar approaches appear in certain film-theory occuring in the context of the feminist movement of the 1970s.
 Rejecting the “idealist conception […] of the artist” as well as naturalist traditions of documentary forms that pretend ‘to show life as it is’, film theoretician Claire Johnston argues: “What the camera in fact grasps is the ‘natural’ world of the dominant ideology […], the ‘truth’ of our oppression cannot be ‘captured’ on celluloid with the ‘innocence’ of the camera: it has to be constructed.”